Andrew Image UX Design

 • DSP843 Generative Research and Prototyping (MA only)

 Prepares you for your MA Major Project by building generative research and prototyping skills.
-Using divergent and speculative methods, you’ll explore human-centred design opportunities, collect and analyse primary and secondary data, and develop prototypes that co-design with users to generate meaningful insights.
+Using divergent and speculative methods, you’ll explore human-centred design opportunities, collect and analyse accent and secondary data, and develop prototypes that co-design with users to generate meaningful insights.

 • DSP866 MA Major Project (MA only)